For each fund–index pair in fund_index_map, computes rolling, annualized

 Value

-A named list with two data frames, log and cagr.
+A named list with two data frames, cagr and log.
 Each data frame

 contains date_col followed by one column per fund (named as in